 Kaken deals in a wide range of pharmaceuticals.
 Kaken's medical representatives (MRs) are responsible for handling all of these pharmaceuticals.
 For this reason, they are constantly taking on new challenges in a wide range of fields, and play an expansive role in the development of Kaken's pharmaceutical operations.
 MRs maintain an up-to-date, in-depth understanding with regard to products so that they are always able to adapt to changes in circumstances in the medical field.
 They also work to provide appropriate response to the ever more complex, diverse needs of medical institutions and medical practitioners.
 In addition, MRs collect feedback from practitioners in the medical field so that it may be utilized in efforts to improve existing products and developing new drugs.
 Through these and other activities coinciding with the corporate philosophy, MRs are providing medical professionals with accurate information regarding Kaken's products.

 Board of Directors and Audit & Supervisory Board Members

-(Standing, from left) Noboru Shibata, Hirokazu Konishi, Susumu Kojima, Yoshihiro Ieda, Kazuki Sekitani
+(Standing, from left) Noboru Shibata, Hirokazu Konishi, Yoshihiro leda, Kazuki Sekitani, Eiki Enomoto

-(Seated, from left) Shiro Inui, Tetsuo Onuma
+(Seated) Tetsuo Onuma